V01D-NULL/MoonOS/README.md

 	- If any of the compilation steps gives you an error, then you most likely don't have any object files the makefile tries to remove.
 If this is the case, execute make _all and try to compile again or type make run from there on since make _all compiles everything, but doesn't run the kernel.

 # Resources:
--  This kernel is mainly built upon JamesM's kernel development tutorials, however many hours of googling and other resources have brought me to this point.
+- This kernel started by me learning from james JamesM's kernel development tutorials, however I changed almost all of his code because of the bad and partially outdated implementations he presented.
+Thanks go out to websites like lowlevel.eu or the osdev wiki but also some cool and really helpful os developers on github and discord.

 * https://rwth-os.github.io/eduOS/
 * https://github.com/kAworu/JamesM